 We ensure that all of our guitar teachers have an Enhanced DBS Certificate, and they all go through a stringent recruitment process.
 We pride ourselves on our industry-leading Safeguarding and Child Protection policies and make sure that all guitar teachers share the same level of commitment.
-Don't wait, learn guitar today - message one of our brilliant guitar teachers and get 50% of the first of your guitar lessons in Bristol.
+Don't wait, learn guitar today - message one of our brilliant teachers for your guitar lessons in Bristol.

 MusicTutors offers guitar lessons in almost all locations nationwide!

 Have a look at guitar lessons in some of our bigger locations:

 As well as offering great guitar lessons, MusicTutors also offers lessons in loads of different instruments all across the country.
 Check out some of the other instrument lessons we offer...

 "Incredible platform for students and teachers alike!
 Fantastic, professional and friendly team of people who always help with whatever your query.
 As a teacher working for them, I couldn't recommend more!!"